-Italy populists given go ahead to govern
+Novice to lead Italian populist cabinet

 Mr Conte also said he had worked on his legal studies at the International Kultur Institut in Vienna, Austria.
 The school - which was misspelt on the CV - is in fact a language school and does not appear to offer legal courses.

+The Five Star Movement defended its nominee on Tuesday, saying that Mr Conte had never claimed to have earned degrees abroad, but "went abroad to study, to deepen his knowledge, to perfect his English legal language skills".

+It added: "The defamatory campaign is so explicit and crude that it will only strengthen us."

-Five Stars and The League named Mr Conte for the role of prime minister on Monday.
+The Five Star Movement and The League named Mr Conte for the role of prime minister on Monday.
 Instead of immediately accepting the nomination, Mr Mattarella took some time to decide, as concerns rose in Italy over Mr Conte's lack of experience and questions over his CV.

 With the president's green light it is now up for the parliament to decide on the coalition.
 The two parties have sufficient votes in the Chamber of Deputies, but only a small majority in the upper house, the Senate.